coollabsio/documentation-coolify/docs/databases/ssl.md

    Choose the SSL mode from the dropdown menu.
 For example, select **verify-full** for maximum security.
    <ZoomableImage src="/docs/images/database/ssl/3.webp" />

 ::: warning **Note:**
-For some databases like PostgreSQL, SSL might already be enforced through the connection string.

-For others, such as Redis-based databases, enabling this setting is essential.
+To make use of SSL after enabling it, you need to use the new connection URL for your app, which includes the SSL configuration.

+If you are not using the new URL, the database connection will not use SSL (in most cases).
 :::

 Coolify automatically binds the generated certificates and keys to the required locations, so manual changes are only needed if you wish to use custom certificates.

 ## 2. SSL Modes Explained
 Coolify supports several SSL modes, each providing a different level of security:
 <ZoomableImage src="/docs/images/database/ssl/4.webp" />

+### PostgreSQL
 - **allow (insecure)**
   This mode permits both encrypted and unencrypted connections.
 It does not enforce SSL, so if SSL fails, the connection will fall back to an unencrypted state.